 What is Protein Powder?

 Protein powder is a dietary supplement that is used to increase overall protein intake and comes in a variety of forms.
-You may have also heard of it called a shake, as it is most commonly consumed as a drink.
+You may have also heard of a “protein shake,” as it is most commonly consumed as a drink.
 The three most common ones on the market include whey, casein, and soy.

 Protein powder is a great tool to utilize because it can also be used in a variety of ways!
-Using it alone by just adding liquid, adding it in smoothies, or it can even be used in soups, oatmeal, or alternative desserts!
-The product is very versatile and there are many recipes you can find online on how to use it creatively in your routine.
+It can be used alone by just adding liquid, adding it to smoothies, or it can even be used in soups, oatmeal, or alternative desserts!
+The product is very versatile and there are many recipes you can find online on how to use protein powder creatively in your routine.

 As this nutritional supplement has continued to grow in popularity so has its expansion to tailor toward a variety of people.
-Growing in popularity include protein powders that are vegetarian and vegan friendly and derived from different sources than the common ones mentioned above.
+Growing in popularity include protein powders that are vegetarian and vegan friendly, as well as derived from different sources than the common ones mentioned above.

-You may be finding yourself wondering what is the difference between all of these different kinds of proteins and which one is better for me?
-Well this is solely dependent on what your nutritional concerns or goals may be!
+You may be finding yourself wondering what is the difference between all of these different kinds of protein powders and which one is better for me?
+Well, this is solely dependent on what your nutritional concerns or goals may be!
 Continue reading to learn about the differences between each kind to help determine which might be the best fit for you.

 Casein – This type of protein comes from the same as Whey and is the other source of protein found in cow’s milk.
 While casein does provide similar benefits as whey protein, it does have a slower digestion time meaning it may keep you fuller longer.
 This product is also derived from animal products, contains lactose, and usually costs more than whey.

 Soy – Protein powders made from soy are one of the few plant protein sources that contain all the essential amino acids.
 Our essential amino acids are important for us to consume in our diet due to our body not being able to make them.
 This is beneficial not only for muscle growth but other physiological functions and also avoids the consumption of an animal product.